zhousarah/azure-compute-docs/articles/impact-reporting/CreateAzMonConnector.md

 > [!IMPORTANT]
 > Azure Impact Reporting is currently in PREVIEW.
 See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

-Below are steps needed to create an impact Connector for Azure Monitor Alerts

 ## Pre-Requisites
 | Type     | Details      |
 | ------------- | ------------- |